 7. SEQUOIA NATIONAL PARK

-Named for the magnificent trees that seem rooted in history as much as they’re rooted in the earth, Southern California’s Sequoia National Park will upend how you think about scale.
+Named for the magnificent trees that seem rooted in history as much as they’re rooted in the earth, Central California’s Sequoia National Park will upend how you think about scale.
 And that’s true whether you decide to hike your way through one of the park’s 40 different sequoia groves or drive along scenic roads.
 Winter snowfall often socks in large swaths of the park, which makes summer the best time to go.
 Even on the hottest days, when people head here to cool off in towering groves, you’ll never feel crowded.

 DON’T MISS: If you have time for just one scenic drive, point your car toward the 32.5 mile Generals Highway, which runs through the park, connecting State Routes 180 and 198.
 Along the way, you’ll get to see Native American pictographs, stand on the wide granite swatch of Beetle Rock and take in the view all around, visit plenty of sequoias—also known as redwood trees—and stop at an overlook with views of the world’s largest sequoia grove.
 Keep a lookout for Mount Whitney which, at 14,505 feet, is the highest peak in the Lower 48, and don’t miss the world’s biggest tree: The 275-foot-tall General Sherman Tree, with its commanding 25-foot diameter.
 Congress Trail, an easy, mile-long loop, starts next to it and weaves through lovely groves.
+Plan your trip with our guide to Sequoia National Park.

 8. VOYAGEURS NATIONAL PARK